 While such range constraints have shown their usefulness in some other context (see e.g. \cite{NS14}), to our knowledge they have never been used for stabilising backward diffusions.
 For our novel backward diffusion models, we show also a surprising numerical fact: A simple explicit scheme turns out to be stable and convergent.
 Last but not least, we apply our models to the contrast enhancement of greyscale and colour images.

 This article is a revised version of our conference contribution \cite{BCWW17} which we extend in several aspects.
 First, we enhance our model for convex backward diffusion to support not only a global and weighted setting but also a localised variant.
-We analyse this extended model in terms of well-posedness, stability, and convergence towards a unique minimiser.
+We analyse this extended model in terms of stability and convergence towards a unique minimiser.
 Furthermore, we formulate a simple explicit scheme for our newly proposed approach which shares all important properties with the time-continuous evolution.
 In this context, we provide a detailed discussion on the selection of suitable time step sizes.
 Additionally, we suggest two new applications: global contrast enhancement of digital colour images and local contrast enhancement of digital grey and colour images.